 Explore and monitor how Global Health is affecting economies, industries and global issues

 Get involved with our crowdsourced digital platform to deliver impact at scale

 - It’s estimated that more than 6.7 million people died from diabetes-related causes in 2021.

 - Middle and low-income countries are seeing the biggest increases.

 - Almost 540 million people already live with diabetes and by 2045, it’s estimated over 780 million people will have the condition.

-- Changes to diet, exercise and quitting smoking can stop or even reverse the condition.
+- Changes to diet, exercise and quitting smoking can stop or even reverse it.

-It’s the silent epidemic that claims 4.2 million lives around the world every year – almost three times as many deaths as COVID-19.
+It’s the silent epidemic that claimed an estimated 6.7 million lives around the world last year – more than the total recorded death toll from COVID-19 since the start of the pandemic.
 Diabetes is on the march, with experts predicting that one in 10 of us will be affected by 2045.

-China, the United States and India had the highest rates of diabetes last year, each with over 30 million cases, according to IDF’s latest Diabetes Atlas.
-The condition is rising fastest in sub-Saharan Africa with the number of cases forecast to increase by 143% by 2045.
+China, India, Pakistan and the United States had the highest rates of diabetes in 2021, each with over 30 million cases, according to IDF’s latest Diabetes Atlas.
+The condition is rising fastest in sub-Saharan Africa with the number of cases forecast to increase by 134% by 2045.